konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 it is called exactly, so I would call it **interactive symbolic testing**.
 I think the first time I heard about this approach was from [Giuliano Losa][], when he explained the paper by [Ken McMillan and Leonore Zuck (2019)][MZ19] to me.
+If you have not read this paper yet, I highly recommend doing so.
+On the naming side, McMillan and Zuck call their approach "specification-based testing".
+I find this name to be a bit non-descriptive, as MBT is also specification-based.

 The idea is to generate an action with the SMT solver by following the specification, execute it against the implementation, and then feed the results back to the SMT solver to generate the next action.
 This way, we can systematically explore the protocol specification while getting feedback from